 Campers expect lots of fun and excitement while attending Camp Farley's summer programs, but they receive a great deal more.
-Youngsters learn while participating in various program activities and--more importantly--they develop self-esteem, and a positive attitude and understanding of their world.
+Youngsters learn while participating in various program activities and - more importantly - they develop self-esteem, and a positive attitude and understanding of our world.
 Camp Farley's programs are designed to educate and develop youth in acquiring life skills of communication, problem solving, decision making, and leadership.
-Groups participate together and separately in conventional and innovative programs designed for their age and interest.
+Groups participate together in conventional and innovative programs designed for their age and interest.
 Camp Farley's structured weekly format, daily electives, and visiting specialists provide a balanced variety of fun, educational activities within a traditional summer camp setting.

 CAMP FARLEY PROGRAM GOALS

 - to learn to live, work and play with others,

 - to learn to get along away from home,

 - to develop some new skills and interests.

 CAMPER DEVELOPMENT GOALS